tigerros/reddit-media-page-cleanup/README.md

 There's 81 requests in total, most of which (50+) are JavaScript requests.
 This is just unnecessary tracking and bloat.

+There's also a particularly nasty tracker which is activated every time you switch focus from the page.
+It logs:

+- What you viewed, although I don't know how specific this is.
+- When you viewed it.
+- How you viewed it (e.g. platform, screen size).
+- Who viewed it (what account).
+- If you have AdBlock.

+I deducted this from the information that was being sent, but the info was very clearly labeled.
+You can check this tracker if you go to the network log and search for `events`.

 ---